Sonali-Kumar/Sonali-Kumar.github.io/_posts/2022-05-31-DannyMa-SQLChallenge1-Danny'sDiner.md

 ---

-## For those who would like to join the challenge, here is the link: [https://8weeksqlchallenge.com/]
+## For those who would like to join the challenge, [link text itself]: https://8weeksqlchallenge.com/